ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-res-pt title="Plaintext Response Content"}

-Responses are bound to requests and so consist only of AEAD-protected content.
+This plaintext Response is encapsulated into a message in "`message/ohttp-res`"
+form by generating an Encapsulated Response.
+An Encapsulated Response is
+comprised of a nonce and the AEAD-protected binary HTTP response message.

+An Encapsulated Response is shown in {{fig-enc-response}}. {{response}} describes
-{{response}} describes the process for constructing and processing an
+the process for constructing and processing an Encapsulated Response.
-Encapsulated Response.

 ~~~
 Encapsulated Response {